Web Design and Web Development Career Information

 Web Development Overview

 The stuff you see on screen represents only part of what makes up a website.
-It is the stuff you can't see "the code" that makes it all work (and which makes it possible for you to see anything on your screen in the first place).
+It is the stuff you can't see, "the code," that makes it all work (and makes it possible for you to see anything on your screen in the first place).

 In its simplest form, web development is the practical implementation of web design.
 Without skilled developers, even the most beautifully designed website layouts would fail to become functional reality.
 It would be like designing a sleek sports car without a muscular engine to power it.